abuech2s/nmeasim/Readme.md

 The variable `nroftrack` in case of `gps` will always be ignored.
 We expect, that we produce just GPS data for one object.<br/>
 The variable `nroftrack` in case of `radar` will always be ignored.
 There is a list of fixed positions of track objects.

+It is recommended, that the IP-Address should be set with the default IPv4 structure `x.x.x.x`.

 ## Changelog